Ty Kelly: Philadelphia Phillies

 On April 22, 2017, the Blue Jays sent Kelly to the Philadelphia Phillies, his third major league team of the season, for cash.

 In 69 games, Kelly played second base, third base, and all three outfield positions, and batted .193 (.400 in extra inning games)/.260/.341 with 2 home runs and 14 RBIs in 88 at bats.
 On October 5, he elected to be a free agent.

-Return to New York Mets
+New York Mets (second stint)

 In January 2018, Kelly agreed to a minor league contract with the New York Mets, with an invitation to spring training.
 In July, Kelly was designated for assignment, cleared waivers, and accepted an assignment to AAA Las Vegas.
 In the 2018 season, he had 11 at bats for the major league team.
 On October 2, he elected to become a free agent.

 As of the end of the 2018 season, Kelly had played every position in the minor leagues except catcher.